-There are many reasons to visit this museum, which opened in 2008, not least because it is in an award-winning building by the Portuguese architect Álvaro Siza Vieira.
-With its strategically-placed windows offering views over Lake Guaíba, it is home to works by the expressionist painter Iberê Camargo and other expressionist artists, both new and well-known.
-The building is over a number of floors, on each of which there are various exhibitions.
+There are many reasons to visit this museum that opened in 2008, not least because it is in an award-winning building by the Portuguese architect Álvaro Siza Vieira.
+With its strategically placed windows offering views over Lake Guaíba, the space is home to works by the expressionist painter Iberê Camargo and other expressionist artists, both new and well-known.
+The building is over a number of floors, in each of which there are various exhibitions.

-Also known as Parque Farroupilha, this park has 40 hectares of green space right in the heart of the city.
-At weekends it is busier than usual: On Saturday mornings it hosts the Ecological Fair, while on Sundays you will find the Brique da Redenção, with its stalls selling antiques, handicrafts, and artworks.
+Also known as Parque Farroupilha, this park offers 40 hectares of green space right in the heart of the city.
+At weekends it is busier than usual: Saturday mornings it hosts the Ecological Fair, while on Sundays you will find the Brique da Redenção, with its stalls selling antiques, handicrafts and artworks.
 There are also areas designed especially for children, complete with rides.

-During your stroll through the old city center why not visit the Santa Cruz Building on Rua 7 de Setembro, which was built during the 1950s and 1960s.
+During your stroll through the old city centre why not visit the Santa Cruz Building on Rua 7 de Setembro, which was built during the 1950s and 1960s.
 This offers the best panoramic views over the entire city.
-At 351 feet tall, it provides a complete view of the city, where you can appreciate just how large Porto Alegre is.
+At 107 metres tall, it provides a complete view of the city, where you can appreciate how large Porto Alegre is.

 Lake Guaíba dominates the city and is there at every turn.
 You can get to know it better by taking a boat trip on the lake - on the Cisne Branco - and enjoy a different view of the city while discovering a very interesting location.

-Caminhos Rurais is a group of businesses and activities that can help you get to know the rural side of Porto Alegre.
-Away from the busy city, it is possible to visit the green fields, see farm animals, explore nature, try local biological cuisine, etc. Caminhos Rurais offers many enjoyable trips that will help you find Porto Alegre’s greener side.
+Caminhos Rurais is a group of businesses and activities that help you get to know Porto Alegre’s rural world.
+Far from the busy city, it is possible to visit the green fields, see farm animals, explore nature, try local biological cuisine, etc. Caminhos Rurais offers many enjoyable trips through which you can discover Porto Alegre’s greener side.

 Discover the city’s history by wandering through the old centre.
-Start at the Mercado Público (Public Market), which first opened in 1869, then stroll through the streets and discover such places as the Talavera de la Reina Fountain, which was donated by the Spanish.
-If you are feeling hungry, then head to the Chalé na Praça apparently dismantled and brought over from Europe before opening here in 1885.
+Start at the Mercado Público (Public Market), which first opened in 1869, then stroll through the streets and discover such places as the Talavera de la Reina Fountain, donated by the Spanish.
+If you are feeling peckish, then head to the Chalé na Praça, apparently dismantled and brought over from Europe before opening here in 1885.
 It is a very special place.